Niwar (cotton tape)

 Niwar (also known as newar, niwar, nivar, navār, or nuwār) is a coarse, narrow, thick tape that was initially made of cotton only.
 Niwar is a textile product produced on tape looms and classified as a narrow-width fabric.
 Baden Henry Powell referred to it as "broad coarse tape", a product of the jail industry.
 In his book Handbook of the Manufactures and Arts of the Punjab, Powell classified niwar under the category of "tape, string, and miscellaneous cotton products".
 A weaver of this tape is called a niwar-baf.

 Significance

 In Guru Granth Sahib, the central holy text of Sikhism, the 15th-century saint Kabir lists "silks and satins and a niwar bed" as examples of luxury items.
 Only the rich could afford to have their beds bound with niwar, while the poor would use grass rope.
 Baden Henry Powell, writing in the 19th century, also mentions the high price of niwar.

 Cotton niwar weaving was a source of employment for many female artisans, rural cottage industries, and work for inmates in jail industries.

 Production

 Though Powell mentioned it in the Punjab, the manufacture of Niwar was not limited to the state of Punjab.
 Gazetters from various states indicate the prevalence of niwar weaving in different parts of India.

+Niwar is also produced in Nasarpur, Matiari, Hala and Gambat in Sindh, and the person who makes such tapes are called Nawarbaf.